dhanushkasampath/advanced-redux/README.md

 add codes to cart-slice.js file

 There is "Add to Cart" button.
-Now we have to wire that button to addItemToCart function in cart-slice.js file
+Now we have to wire that button to addItemToCart function in cart-slice.js file So that we were able to increment the total items in the cart by one when click on the "Add to Cart" button.

+Then the next thing to do is the releavant product needs to be appear on the cart when clicked on "Add to Cart" button.